Before you start

 - Are not currently supported in the Figma mobile app

 Note: Video can only be added to files in a paid Education, Professional, and Organization team.
 Collaborators on free Starter teams can edit existing video in a file but not upload video to it.
-Anyone on a Starter team can also add animated GIFs to prototypes →

 Add video to files

-As videos are fills, you can add them to any vector or shape.
+Figma doesn't have a specific layer type for video, instead, videos are a type of fill.
+Since videos are fills, you can add them to any vector or shape.

-This gives you greater flexibility and control.
 There are a number of ways you can add video to design files:

 A Drag and drop video file from your computer onto the canvas.
-Figma creates a new rectangle the dimensions of the video and applies the video as a fill.

 C Copy a video from another layer in the current file, or from another file.